-6. Oracle Identity Manager will be installed in the following location (the identity directory is created by the installer automatically):
+7. Oracle Identity Manager will be installed in the following location (the identity directory is created by the installer automatically):

-() () Dracle Access Manager 10.1.4.3.0 Identity Server 🗆 X
+6 (Dracle Access Manager 10.1.4.3.0 Identity Server

-ORACLE' Oracle Access Manager
+ORACLE Oracle Access Manager

 Oracle Access Manager 10.1.4.3.0 Identity Server will be installed in the following location:

-- /product/fmw/oam/identity
+/u01/app/oracle/product/fmw/oam/identity

 for a total size:

 306.2 MB

-e Oracle Access Manager 10.1.4.3.0 Identity Server installation director ct/fmw/oam/identity because you will need to refer to it in the future. у.
+Please make a note of the Oracle Access Manager 10.1.4.3.0 Identity Server installation directory. /u01/app/oracle/product/fmw/oam/identity because you will need to refer to it in the future.

-InstallShield < Back Next > Car ncel
+I nstallShield < Back Next > Cancel

-Specify the location of the GCC runtime libraries, for example, /home/oracle/oam_lib.
+8. Specify the location of the GCC runtime libraries, for example, /home/oracle/oam_lib.

-- 8. On the Installation Progress screen, click Next. - 9.
+- 9. On the Installation Progress screen, click Next. - 10.
 On the first Identity Server Configuration screen, specify the transport security mode between the WebPass/Identity client and the Identity Server.
 The choices are: - Open Mode: No encryption. - Simple Mode: Encryption through SSL and a Public Key Certificate provided by Oracle. - Cert Mode: Encryption through SSL and a Public Key Certificate provided by an external CA.